kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

   the subject would be the program itself ("Could not do B").
 * Use past tense ("Could not delete B" instead of "Cannot delete B")
 * When referring to an object, state what type of object it is. ("Deleted pod" instead of "Deleted")
+* Avoid usage of a period whenever possible, try to use a comma instead (see the example below)

 For example
 ```go